 The Slave does the actual work: accepts commands from the Master and runs the test.
 Since it is responsible for generating the load, you need to give it enough resources.

-So go ahead and create some droplets.
+So go ahead and create some droplet.
 For simplicity I suggest you using the following specs for both Master and Slaves: Ubuntu 14.04 2GB RAM in whichever region you want (you can follow the above link to get the desired configuration).
 The guide assumes that you either write down the root password or set up an SSH Key.